-&lt;sup>27 This is the so-called purpose limitation principle, currently set out in Article 5(1)(b) GDPR; Article 4(1)(b) EUDPR and Article 4(1)(b) LED.
-See also Article 72 (2) EUDPR, which requires that "Specific Union legal acts regulating processing within the scope of this Chapter shall specify at least the objectives of processing, (...) the purposes of the processing (...)."
-Similarly, Article 8(2) LED specifies that "Member State law regulating processing within the scope of this Directive shall specify at least the objectives of processing, (...) and the purposes of the processing."
+&lt;sup>30 This is the so-called purpose limitation principle, currently set out in Article 5(1)(b) of the GDPR; Article 4(1)(b) of the EUDPR and Article 4(1)(b) of the LED.
+See also Article 72(2) of the EUDPR, which requires that "Specific Union legal acts regulating processing within the scope of this Chapter shall specify at least the objectives of processing, (...) the purposes of the processing (...)."
+Similarly, Article 8(2) of the LED specifies that "Member State law regulating processing within the scope of this Directive shall specify at least the objectives of processing, (...) and the purposes of the processing."

-- 14. To be considered "explicit", the purpose of the processing should be clearly specified in the Basic Act, by either: - explicitly indicating the purpose of the processing as such; or - resulting unambiguously from the explicit wording of the proposal, provided that the wording does not leave any possible doubt regarding the purpose(s) for which the personal data may be processed. - 15.
-The purposes of the processing should be established in the enacting terms ("operative text") of the proposal of the Basic Act.
-It is not sufficient that the purpose of the processing is only explicitly indicated in (or results unambiguously from) the Explanatory Memorandum or recitals accompanying the enacting terms of the proposal. - 16.
-Processing for a purpose other than that for which the personal data have been collected is governed by Article 6(4) GDPR, Article 4 (2) and (3) and Article 9 LED and Article 6 EUDPR respectively and should be addressed accordingly. - 17.
-An Implementing or Delegated Act should not introduce processing operations for a purpose which is not sufficiently supported by the Basic Act.
-Where an Implementing or Delegated Act concerns the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, the Implementing or Delegated Act may provide greater specificity to the purpose of the processing (and should do so if the provisions of the Basic Act do not articulate the purpose(s) of the processing with sufficient precision).
-An Implementing or Delegated Act should not, however, introduce an entirely new or unrelated purpose.
+- Is the purpose of the processing explicitly and specifically described in the enacting terms (operative text) of the proposal? - 18.
+Purpose specification lies at the core of EU data protection framework.
+A clear identification of purpose is not only required by Article 8(2) of the Charter, it is a necessary precondition to determine whether data processing complies with the law.
+Purpose specification sets limits on the purposes for which controllers may use the personal data collected and also helps to establish the necessary data protection safeguards. - 19.
+In order to fulfil its role, the purpose of the collection must be identified with sufficient precision: it must be detailed enough to (1) determine what kind of processing would (or would not) result from the legislative measure and (2) enable an assessment of whether the envisaged processing is necessary to achieve the objectives pursued. - The degree of detail in which a purpose should be specified requires a case-by-case assessment.
+In some clear cases, simple language will be sufficient to provide appropriate specification, while in other cases more detail may be required 34.
+Generally speaking: the greater the interference entailed by the proposed act, the more robust and detailed the rules and the safeguards should be. - 20.
+To be considered "explicit", the purpose of the processing should be clearly specified in the basic act, by either: - explicitly indicating the purpose of the processing as such; or - resulting unambiguously from the explicit wording of the proposal, provided that the wording does not leave any possible doubt regarding the purpose(s) for which the personal data may be processed. - 21.
+The purposes of the processing should be established in the enacting terms (operative text) of the proposal of the basic act.
+It is not sufficient that the purpose of the processing is only explicitly indicated in (or results unambiguously from) the Explanatory Memorandum or recitals accompanying the enacting terms of the proposal. - 22.
+An implementing or delegated act should not introduce processing operations for a purpose which is not sufficiently supported by the basic act.
+Where an implementing or delegated act concerns the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, the implementing or delegated act may provide greater specificity to the purpose of the processing (and should do so if the provisions of